TIMELINE-Canada's TMX Group in play

 * Parkway agrees to sell 49pct interest in Houston Greenway Portfolio

-April 27 A consortium bidding for TMX Group , the operator of Canada's biggest stock exchange, said on Friday it hopes to extend its $3.8 billion offer but is still working to resolve regulatory concerns.
+July 4 Canada's main securities regulator and its competition watchdog approved the takeover of the country's biggest stock exchange operator by a group of domestic financial institutions on Wednesday.

+The two crucial approvals bring Maple Group's C$3.8 billion ($3.8 billion) bid for TMX Group Inc, operator of the Toronto Stock Exchange and other markets, close to completion following a protracted regulatory process.
+The developments clear the way for Maple's ambitious plan to transform Canada's stock trading landscape.

-Following is a list of the major events related to Maple Group's efforts to take over TMX, owner of the Toronto Stock Exchange and other Canadian markets.
+Following is a list of the major events related to Maple Group's efforts to take over TMX.

 2011